cs4alhaider/firebase-upload-symbols/README.md

 # firebase-upload-symbols
 Upload symbols tool to upload dSYMs files to Firebase for processing

+---
+#### Note, if you wish to build a macOS app to have a GUI, you can achieve that by using [Scriptable](https://github.com/cs4alhaider/Scriptable)
+---

 | Example Terminal window |
 | --- |